-As part of developing the implementation strategy for the 2023-2026 Capital Plan and the 2024 new Capital Budget requests, staff reviewed projects and programs initiated in previous Capital Plans or in 2023 under the 2023-2026 Capital Plan.
-This review assessed any ongoing projects' impact on staff capacity to undertake new projects or programs.
-It is estimated that there are approximately \$1.25 billion worth of existing projects and programs scheduled for completion in 2024 and beyond.
+As part of developing the implementation strategy for the 2023-2026 Capital Plan and the 2024 new Capital Budget requests, staff reviewed projects and programs that started either during the previous Capital Plan(s) or in 2023 from the 2023-2026 Capital Plan, that have not yet been completed and any effect they may have on staff's capacity to start new project or program work.
+It is estimated there is approximately \$1.25 billion worth of existing projects and programs that will be delivered in 2024 and beyond.